-- 1. Candidates will demonstrate an adequate understanding of the knowledge expected in their fields and delineated in professional, state, and institutional standards. - 2.
-Candidates will use data and current research to inform their practices. - 3.
-Candidates will create positive environments for student learning. - 4.
-Candidates will understand and build upon the developmental levels of students with whom they work; the diversity of students, families, and communities; and the policy contexts within which they work.
+- Candidates will demonstrate an adequate understanding of the knowledge expected in their fields and delineated in professional, state, and institutional standards while simultaneously demonstrating professional growth and development. - Candidates will use data and current research to inform their practices and enhance their leadership role in designing, developing, utilizing, managing, and evaluating instructional technology. - Candidates will demonstrate the knowledge, skills, and dispositions to create positive environments for teaching and learning. - 4.
+Candidates will understand and build upon the developmental levels of students with whom they work; the diversity of students, families, and communities; and the policy contexts within which they work as they model and facilitate best practices, digital citizenship, and informative program evaluation.

-- 1. Candidates will demonstrate content knowledge through passing the state-required content assessment. - 2.
-Candidates will demonstrate their ability to use data and current research to inform their practice through completion of a comprehensive review of literature. - 3.
-Candidates will demonstrate their ability to create positive environments for student learning during a faculty observation of their clinical practice and the development of a portfolio. - 4.
-Candidates will demonstrate their ability to positively impact P-12 learning through an instructional design project.
+- 1. Candidates will demonstrate content knowledge through course-based content assessments, a state-based content exam, and a portfolio. - Candidates will demonstrate their ability to use data and current research to inform their practice through completion of a review of literature. - Candidates will demonstrate their ability to create positive environments for student learning during field-based projects related to digital learning environments. - 4.
+Candidates will demonstrate their ability to professionally build upon their knowledge of students, learning, diversity, evaluation, and instruction by completing a program evaluation and a proposed plan of action.

-Prior to admission to any graduate program at Valdosta State University applicants must first submit a completed application to the Graduate School.
-A completed application packet includes by official transcripts from all institutions previously attended, official test scores (GRE or MAT), completed application form, fee, and any additional program requirements, submitted by the admission deadline.
-To be considered for your preferred term all required materials must be received by the Graduate School no later than the close of business on the deadline.
+Prior to admission to any graduate program at Valdosta State University, applicants must first submit a completed application to the Graduate School.
+A completed application packet includes official transcripts from all institutions previously attended, official test scores (GRE or MAT), completed application form, fee, and any additional program requirements, submitted by the admission deadline.
+To be considered for the preferred term, all required materials must be received by the Graduate School no later than the close of business on the deadline.
 It is the responsibility of the applicant to allow adequate time for document submission and to ensure receipt of documents.

-Admission Deadlines: Fall Deadline: July 15

-Spring Deadline: November 15

-Summer Deadline: April 15
+Fall Deadline: July 15 Spring Deadline: November 15 Summer Deadline: April 15